perone/feste/docs/source/prompt.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Sometimes it is helpful to share a common environment across different prompt templates.
-Think of systems where for example you want to share a agent name across different templates.
+Think of systems where for example you want to share an agent name across different templates.
 To achieve that you can use an environment like in the example below:

 .. code-block:: python